Lailloken/Lailloken-UI/README.md

 # About
-A light-weight AHK script with UI extensions and QoL features for Path of Exile, with emphasis on ease-of-use, minimalist design, and seamless integration into the game-client.
+A light-weight AHK script with UI extensions and QoL features for Path of Exile, emphasizing ease-of-use, minimalist design, and seamless integration into the game-client.
 <br>

 # Features